agda/agda/doc/user-manual/language/lossy-unification.lagda.rst

 The main drawback is that the heursitic is not complete, i.e. it will cause Agda to ignore some possible solutions to unification variables.
-For example if ``f`` is a constant function, then the constraint ``f ?0 = f 1`` does not uniquely determines ``?0``, but the heuristic will end up assigning ``1`` to ``?0``.
+For example if ``f`` is a constant function, then the constraint ``f ?0 = f 1`` does not uniquely determine ``?0``, but the heuristic will end up assigning ``1`` to ``?0``.

 Such assignments can lead to Agda to report a type error which would not have been reported without the heuristic.
 This is because committing to ``?0 = 1`` might make other constraints unsatifiable.

-The other drawback is that there are also cases where performance of unification will be worse with the heuristic.
-Specifically if unification will repeatedly attempt to unify lists of arguments ``es₀ = es₁`` and fails, that is extra wasted effort that would not have been spent without the heuristic.
+The other drawback is that in some cases performance of unification will be worse with the heuristic.
+Specifically, if the heuristic will repeatedly attempt to unify lists of arguments ``es₀ = es₁`` while failing.

 References